sigmdel/lazmqttc/README.md

 ## 3. Testing

-The project was built with Lazarus 2.0.12 (Free Pascall 3.2.0) on a Mint 20.1 system with version 1.6.9-1 of the mosquitto libraries.
+The project was built with Lazarus 2.2.0RC2 (Free Pascal 3.2.3) on a Mint 20.1 system with version 1.6.9-1 of the mosquitto libraries.

-A cursory test was done with the same compiler in Windows 10.
+A cursory test was done with Lazarus 2.0.12 (Free Pascal 3.2.0) in Windows 10.

 There are unit tests of the `TBroker` class, but they may be out of date.